asatarin/asatarin.github.io/talks/2022-02-formal-methods-at-amazon-s3.md

 layout: talk
 ---

+{% comment %}
-[comment]: # ( Comments and feedback https://docs.google.com/document/d/1k0MLqGJOKMozLoWKEvPwXCzOiTRuMd9Orw9zT0eDpic/edit# )
+Comments and feedback for the talk https://docs.google.com/document/d/1k0MLqGJOKMozLoWKEvPwXCzOiTRuMd9Orw9zT0eDpic/edit#
+{% endcomment %}

 This is a talk on "Using Lightweight Formal Methods to Validate a Key-Value Storage Node in Amazon S3" paper for distributed systems [reading group](http://charap.co/category/reading-group/)